revaturelabs/interviewquestions/InterviewSpecificQuestions/Python/SQL_Interview_Ques.md

 ---

-2. How primary key contraint and unique key contraint both are different?
+2. How are primary key constraints and unique key constraints different?

 ![Simple](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)

 <details><summary> <b>Show Answer</b> </summary>

 > In a table in SQL, there can be many columns that can be a unique key but only one primary key is allowed on one table.
-Primary key is a combination of unique key plus null constraint, whereas unique key has only unique constraint and it can be null.
+The primary key is a combination of unique key plus null constraint, whereas unique key has only unique constraint and it can be null.

 </details>

 ---

-3. When creating a table in SQL, you forget to make a column as primary key, then is there any possibility to create a primary key on that column or we have to delete the table from the database so that we can create a primary key while creating table?
+3. When creating a table in SQL, you forget to make a column as the primary key, then is there any possibility to create a primary key on that column or do we have to delete the table from the database so that we can create a primary key while creating a table?

 ![Simple](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)

 <details><summary> <b>Show Answer</b> </summary>

-> We can add the primary key after the creation of table also, for that we can use the `alter` command that will add the primary key column to an existing table.
-There is no need to delete the table and recreate again in the database.
+> We can add the primary key after the creation of the table also, for that we can use the `alter` command that will add the primary key column to an existing table.
+There is no need to delete the table and recreate it again in the database.
 Just we have to pass a query as:
 ```sql
 alter table table_name add primary key(column_name);
 ```